pfizer-opensource/CoSpred/readme.md

 * OPTION 1: The MGF file doesn't contain sequence information
     * Split the dataset into train and test set.
 (About 15mins for 300k spectra)

     20% spectra will be randomly selected for test by default, which could be modified in the script. `example_train.mgf` and `example_test.mgf` will be generated from this step. `rawfile2hdf_byion.py` (preparing dataset with b/y ion annotation) and `rawfile2hdf_cospred.py` (preparing dataset for full spectrum representation) are the scripts for this purpose.
-(About 2 minitues for the example dataset)
+(2019 Macbook Pro, about 2 minitues for the example dataset)

     ```bash
     python rawfile2hdf_cospred.py -w split